Phala-Network/phala-wiki/content/docs/khala-mining/4-2-How-to-fast-sync-node-use-snapshot.md

 Extract when downloaded, you shall get `khala-node` folder.

-IMPORTANT: snapshot archive is ~220GiB, extract require ~350G, which means you require at least 600G free disk space, if you don't have enough space, consider extract to external storage.
+IMPORTANT: snapshot archive is ~220GB, extract requires ~350GB, which means you require at least 600GB free disk space, if you don't have enough space, consider extract to external storage.

 ## Preparation

-Please ensure Phala services is stopped, especially the node, if you're using solo mining, use
+Please ensure Phala services are stopped, especially the node, if you're using solo mining, use

 ```bash
 sudo phala stop